Paul Atanga Nji

 Paul Atanga Nji (born 1960) is a Cameroonian politician who has served as the Minister of Territorial Administration since 2018.
-He is a member of the Cameroon People's Democratic Movement (CPDM), the ruling political party in Cameroon.
+A member of the ruling Cameroon People's Democratic Movement (CPDM), he is known for his close ties to the inner circle of President Paul Biya's administration.

 Early life and education

 Paul Atanga Nji was born in 1960 in the Bamenda, Northwest Region of Cameroon.

 Career

 Political career

-Paul Atanga Nji's political career began in earnest in the 1990s when he took on various roles within the Cameroon People's Democratic Movement.
+Atanga Nji's political career began in earnest in the 1990s when he took on various roles within the Cameroon People's Democratic Movement.
 He gained prominence for his loyalty to President Paul Biya and was seen as a representative of the party's interests in the Anglophone regions of Cameroon.

-In 2018, he was appointed as the Minister of Territorial Administration by Biya, succeeding René Sadi.
-This role made him responsible for overseeing the internal security of the country, managing administrative divisions, and coordinating with regional governors.
-His tenure as Minister has coincided with the Anglophone Crisis, a period of political unrest and violence in Cameroon's Northwest and Southwest Regions, which are predominantly English-speaking.
-On 9 October, Atanga banned media outlets in the country from discussing the president's health.
+In March 2, 2018, he was appointed as the Minister of Territorial Administration by Biya, succeeding René Sadi. following a cabinet reshuffle.
+He later visited several parts of the country, including the Northwest and Southwest regions.

+On October 2024, Atanga Nji banned media outlets in the country from discussing the president's health.

+Atanga Nji holds the rank of Collaborator of the Head of State.